Irene Raymond

-Irene Raymond (also Carter and Hills) is a fictional character from the BBC soap opera EastEnders, played by Roberta Taylor.
+Irene Raymond (also Hills) is a fictional character from the BBC soap opera EastEnders, played by Roberta Taylor.
 Introduced in 1997 as the matriarch of the Hills family, Irene remained in the serial until 2000, when the actress opted to leave.
 Involved in comical and dramatic storylines, Irene is paired romantically with Terry Raymond (Gavin Richards), and is prominently featured as part of the 1999 Christmas Day episodes, where her extra-marital affair with a toy boy is discovered by Terry.
 Her departure storyline was filmed on-location in Spain, where she ends her marriage to Terry.